yhoo0007/Minesweeper-Solver/README.md

-\*safety is an assumption in situations where we are guessing where the bombs are.
+\*it is only safe if we assume that the locations we flagged as bombs are correct which may not always be the case in situations where guessing is required.